A discussion document

 When stress is less, with a reduced production of catecholamines, the stress or fight or flight chemicals from the adrenals, we can often eat the poorly tolerated foods, so sometimes it is hard to work out the culprits.
 Symptoms often disappear when stress is not present, so many people are considered to have only psychological problems, which is usually far from reality.
 I see anxiety and panic attacks increasingly as a simple catecholamine-driven reactions to mechanical or dietary triggering as well as psychological causes.
 So much anxiety is driven by mechanical causes, especially to the shoulder and spine, as well as foods the body sees as a threat.

-Drivers can be mechanical (as below), food (when you eat food body sees as a threat it produces the same inflammatory responses), stress again, hormonal fluctuation (especially at menopause when many FMS first become symptomatic), illness, moulds and other threats to the immune system and even weather change itself.
+Drivers can be mechanical (as below), diet choice, stress again, hormonal fluctuation (especially at menopause when many FMS first become symptomatic), illness, moulds and other threats to the immune system and even weather change itself.
 I think of collagen like a guitar string.
 When the weather changes, you have to re-tune it.
 But as the inflammatory responses are being controlled, the activation reduces and you improve.
 People with hypermobility have increased responses associated with the “increased stretchiness” of their collagen.

 The spine is a major factor in triggering TLRs, especially in migraine and fibromyalgia.
 This is obvious in people following MVAs, whiplash and other spinal injury, but it also can be occupational, for example in hairdresser, dentists, nurses, who work with a rotated spine.
 There is likely to be an increase over future years as people become more dependent on their computers and tablets, while their posture is not attended to.
 This appears to be from local mechanical effects on the autonomic nervous system.